-The Earth Systems Ecology Lab (www.hurteaulab.org) at the University of New Mexico is recruiting a postdoctoral researcher with a strong background in ecosystem modeling and programming to contribute to a project aimed at understanding the interaction of climate change and wildfire on post-fire forest recovery.
-This project will integrate tree seedling data, flux tower data, and ecosystem modeling with the objective of understanding how changing climate will alter forest recovery following wildfire.
+The Earth Systems Ecology Lab (www.hurteaulab.org) at the University of New Mexico is recruiting a postdoctoral researcher with a strong background in ecosystem modeling or spatial data analysis to contribute to a project aimed at understanding the interaction of climate change and disturbance impacts on western US forest ecosystems.

-The initial appointment is for one year (beginning summer 2017), with the possibility of extension for up to two additional years.
-A competitive salary and benefits will be provided.
-Required qualifications include a PhD in ecology, ecosystem science, earth/environmental sciences, or statistics and programming experience with R or Python and C+ or C#.
-Willingness to periodically participate in field sampling is desirable.
+The initial appointment is for one year (beginning summer/fall 2023), with the possibility of extension.
+Salary is $60,000-63,000 per year, plus benefits.
+Required qualifications include a PhD in ecology, ecosystem science, earth/environmental sciences, or statistics and programming experience with R. Also, given the current backlog for obtaining a visa, applicants are required to be eligible to work in the US.
+Preferred qualifications include programming in C+ or C# and willingness to occasionally participate in field sampling.

 The University of New Mexico is committed to hiring and retaining a diverse workforce.
 We are an Equal Opportunity Employer, making decisions without regard to race, color, religion, sex, sexual orientation, gender identity, national origin, age, veteran status, disability, or any other protected class.